Microsoft-USEduAzure/workshops/serverless/readme.md

 This tutorial shows you how to use Azure Functions with Logic Apps and Cognitive Services to run language detection, sentiment analysis, language translation, and a profanity filter on Twitter tweets.

-An HTTP triggered function categorizes tweets as green, yellow, or red based on the sentiment score.
+An HTTP-triggered function categorizes tweets as green, yellow, or red based on the sentiment score.
 An email is sent that includes the original tweet and a translation if applicable when poor sentiment is detected.
 The tweet is retweeted if it has positive sentiment and profanity is not detected.

 Finally, we will create a Serverless instance of Azure SQL DB to import the data into and visualize the results with Power BI.